datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 complicated than this.

-When pushed to a Forgejo project with enabled actions, Forgejo will actually try to run the action, even though it is declared at `.github/workflows/codespell.yml` and not `.forgejo/workflows/codespell.yml`.
+When pushed to a Forgejo project with enabled actions, Forgejo will actually try to run this action, even though it is declared at `.github/workflows/codespell.yml` and not `.forgejo/workflows/codespell.yml`.
 But the action won't run, because there is no runner for `ubuntu-latest`, which the action declares it needs to run on.